Oliviavalen/demeter/README.md

 # demeter
 Rw Intake 2.0 *(created 9.19.26)*
 #
-This efficiency-first intake process ensures everyone who invests their quality time gets a basic system of lifestyle governance, and ensures only those who work hard to earn a personal relationship with me get my full attention.
+This efficiency-first intake process ensures everyone who invests their quality time gets a basic system of lifestyle governance, and ensures only those who work hard earn a personal relationship with me get my full attention.
 #### Intake Process
 1. Upvote all the posts on my Reddit profile page.
 Do not remove your upvotes even if you decide to discontinue the process. [^1]
 2. Free-subscribe to Substack publication from [this page](https://wildepistemology.substack.com/p/the-siren-and-the-dominatrix). [^2]